I saw an article recently saying that a lot of small advisory firms don’t have a backstop for if a financial advisor does something wrong.

 There are a couple of points I’d like to make.
 First, yes, I think advisors should have a lot of insurance.
 I carry a lot.
 The second point is that that coverage is for Errors and Omissions of the advisor and the firm.
 It doesn’t insure you against crimes the advisor commits.
 If the advisor steals from you, whether at big bank or solo shop, the insurance coverage isn’t going to help.

 If you want to make sure that your advisor is not going to steal from you, it’s actually pretty easy.

 First, don’t write a check out to your advisor.
 Make it out to the custodian.
 So the check should be made out to Schwab, TD Ameritrade, Vanguard, or some other big custodian you’ve heard of.

-If your advisor says he’s starting a new fund, decline.
+If your advisor says, he’s starting a new fund, decline.
 Say “no thanks.”
-If you really want to invest in the fund (and you shouldn’t), wait until the fund is up and registered and you can buy it buy it through the big-name custodian.
+If you really want to invest in the fund (and you shouldn’t), wait until the fund is up and registered, and you can buy it through the big-name custodian.

 Don’t write a check out to your advisor’s name or the name of their firm.

 Use a well-known custodian and use a limited power of attorney with the well-known custodian’s forms and make the check payable to the well-known custodian.
 Don’t make the check out to the advisor.
 It’s really that simple.